Llanthony Priory: Foundation

-The priory dates back to around the year 1100, when one of Hugh de Lacy's knights called William reputedly came upon a ruined chapel of St. David in this location, and was inspired to devote himself to solitary prayer and study.
+The priory dates back to around the year 1100, when one of Hugh de Lacy's knights called William reputedly came upon a ruined chapel of St. David in this location; he was inspired to devote himself to solitary prayer and study.
 He was joined by Ersinius, a former Chaplain to Queen Matilda, the wife of King Henry I, and then a band of followers.
 A church was built on the site, dedicated to St John the Baptist, and consecrated in 1108.
 By 1118, a group of around 40 canons founded there a priory of Canons Regular, the first in Wales.

 In 1135, after persistent attacks from the local Welsh population, the monks retreated to Gloucester where they founded a secondary cell, Llanthony Secunda.
 However, around 1186 another member of the de Lacy family, Hugh, the fifth baron, endowed the estate with funds from his Irish estates to rebuild the priory church, and this work was completed by 1217.
-There are also letters from Pope Clement III (CSM,i,p.
+There are also letters from Pope Clement III (CSM, i, p.
 157–159), between 1185 and 1188, confirming further grants and gifts to the priory from Adam de Feypo and Geoffrey de Cusack in Ireland.

 The Priory became one of the great medieval buildings in Wales, in a mixture of Norman and Gothic architectural styles.
 Renewed building took place around 1325, with a new gatehouse.
-On Palm Sunday, April 4, 1327, the deposed Edward II stayed at the Priory on his way from Kenilworth Castle to Berkeley Castle, where he is alleged to have been murdered.
+On 4 April 1327 (Palm Sunday), the deposed Edward II stayed at the Priory on his way from Kenilworth Castle to Berkeley Castle, where he is alleged to have been murdered.

+Description by Giraldus Cambrensis

+In March 1188, on the way on his journey around Wales accompanying the Archbishop of Canterbury Baldwin of Forde, who was raising money and volunteers for the third crusade, Giraldus Cambrensis (Gerald of Wales) visited the priory and later wrote a description in Latin, part of which reads as follows: